 We strive to continually improve our programs.
-The updated guidelines provide greater detail and address multiple questions that have arisen over the years.
 Hosting an event as large as our State Outdoor Archery Match is complex.
 Scoring a large match is a challenge.
 Well prepared coaches and volunteers enable us to conduct the match safely and in a timely manner.
 There is expanded guidance on scoring that should be used by coaches and volunteers to prepare for our match.
 We have made changes in distances to align with 4-H at the national level.
 Please study the “Tournament Guidelines” beginning on page 12 for these details.
 Please take time to read through the document as soon as you can to familiarize yourself with the changes.

 We need more volunteers to help and go through Coaches Training.